 "The good teacher is the one who suggests rather than imposes, and who gives his pupil the urge to teach too" Edward Bulwer-Lytton

-In addition to the necessary training, the steps to be taken or the conditions of employability, this postural art does not offer the same trainings and certification from one country to another: Yoga is not recognized in the UK as an official discipline, however, it is India, its cultural birthplace.
+In addition to the necessary training, the steps to be taken, or employability conditions, this postural art does not offer the same training and certification from one country to another: Yoga is not recognized in the US as an official discipline.
+However, it is India, its cultural birthplace.

 If you are just curious or have a strong desire to become a yoga teacher, read the guide below!